Colorectal cancer treatment can be physically devastating to patients, and this why these early cannabinoid results are exciting.

 One study found that cannabinoid receptors may act together with tumor necrosis factor receptor superfamily (TRFNS) members to induce cell death.
 This research also suggests that certain cannabinoids have been shown to sensitize cancer cells to synergistic tumor cell death.
 Other studies have also demonstrated potential anticancer activity in preclinical in vitro and in vivo experiments.

-Study Finds Success with Cannabinoids for CRC
+Study Finds Success with Cannabinoids

 Considering the possibility that cannabinoids could fight cancer, researchers from Penn State sought to see just how effective cannabinoids may be at halting colon cancer cell growth.
 This specific study looked at different synthetic cannabinoids.
 Researchers screened all available synthetic cannabinoids to see how they affected seven different types of human colon cancer cells.
 Synthetic analogues provide consistency for early research in order to establish reproducible results.